jeradM/QuadcopterFlightController/README.md

-# flight_controller
+# QuadcopterFlightController

-Quadcopter flight controller for ATMega328P written for final project for Linear Algebra class.
+Quadcopter flight controller for ATMega328P written as final project for Linear Algebra class.